endiangroup/endian.io/content/articles/caa.md

 +++
 title = "Caa article title"
 +++
-Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a (chronological) subset of distributed sessions.
+Compare-and-Authenticate (CAA) is a tiny algorithm for centrally managing the validity of a set of distributed sessions.
 It currently has a single Go implementation found here: https://github.com/endiangroup/compandauth.

 In this article we'll explore how we conceived of this solution given the problem and how it works in detail.